Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

 For more information on admin UI extensions see https://www.vendure.io/docs/plugins/extending-the-admin-ui/#compiling-as-a-deployment-step

-5. Start the server and assign the permission `SetWebhook` to administrators who should be able to set webhooks.
+5. Start the server and assign the permission `SetWebhook` to administrators who should be able to configure webhooks.
 6. Go to `settings > webhook` to set the webhook url for the current channel.

 ## Enjoying our plugins?